|

 October 2003 flew west through the strait, in similarity to the

 Black-headed Gull and Slender-billed Gulls.
-All birds had been missed
+In October 2007 a total

-through the strait was total.
+strait was total.

 Audouin's